Facts and Figures and Figures (GLOBAL)

 Migration Management in Bosnia and Herzegovina

-In the context of the increased the number of irregular migrants transiting through the country since the end of 2017, and of persons seeking asylum, IOM seeks to support the Government of Bosnia and Herzegovina (BiH) to effectively manage a functioning reception system that is in line with international standards and that provides living conditions at an acceptable standard, where the dignity of those accommodated is maintained and their basic needs met.
+In the context of the increased number of migrants transiting through the country since the end of 2017, IOM seeks to support the Government of Bosnia and Herzegovina (BiH) to effectively manage a protection-sensitive reception system that is in line with international standards and that provide living conditions where the dignity of those accommodated is maintained and their basic needs met.

 Coordination